-On screen is BOY, building something out of blocks.
+Lights up on BOY, building something out of blocks.

-BOY: (working the blocks, in a little kid voice) My name is Billy Joe Turner, and sumday I'ma gonna be a complexion worker like my daddy.
+BOY: (to audience, although not making eye contact, in a little kid voice) My name is Billy Joe Turner, and sumday I'ma gonna be a complexion worker like my daddy.
 He's busy all day bidding buildings for people so's they have a place to live.
-I'ma gonna get a yellow hat like him and a hammer and a buncha skinny broads so's I can nail 'em together and make a condor with fifty units that I can charge five gazillion dollars for so Mom can sit at home and eat pom-poms all day and watch her gee-dang soaps. (he looks up, finally) Well, that's what my daddy says, anyway. (goes back to his blocks)
+I'ma gonna get a yellow hat like him and a hammer and a buncha skinny broads so's I can nail 'em together and make a condor with fifty units that I can charge five gazillion dollars for so Mom can sit at home and eat pompoms all day and watch her gee-dang soaps. (he looks up, finally) Well, that's what my daddy says, anyway.

-GIRL pops onto the screen and addresses the audience.
-He doesn't hear her.
+BOY goes back to his blocks.

-Whenever one of the kids addresses the audience, the other kid doesn't hear.
+GIRL walks in and sees BOY.
+She addresses the audience.
+He doesn't hear her-and every subsequent time either kid addresses the audience the other kid doesn't hear.

 GIRL: Great.
 Another boy with his stupid blocks.
 Prob'ly wants to be a contraction worker like his dad.
 Or a perversional football player.
 Like that dream's comin' true.
 Get real.
-Boys are s'pose to be so good at math but can't fig'r out what a snowball's chance in hell is.
+Boys are s'pose to be so good at math but can't fig'r out what a snowball's chance in H-E-double-hockey-sticks is.
 Where are all the boys who wanna be doctors and Whale Street power brokers?
 Seriously.
 All the good men are either already taken or homo-sectional. (pause) Well, that's what my mommy says, anyway.